 VRD continues to enhance partnerships with TEA, high schools, community colleges, stakeholders, and businesses to leverage relations that better prepare students to transition to postsecondary education and the workforce.

-(j) Statewide Assessment
+j.
+Statewide Assessment

-- 1. Provide an assessment of the rehabilitation needs of individuals with disabilities residing within the State, particularly the VR services needed of those: - A. with the most significant disabilities, including their need for supported employment services; - B. who are minorities;
+1. Provide an assessment of the rehabilitation needs of individuals with disabilities residing within the State, particularly the VR services needs of those: